NDevTK/DomainProtect/README.md

 Run Set-ExecutionPolicy RemoteSigned in powershell as admin

 # Why powershell?
-Because its already instaled for devices running windows and the code is easily viewable.
+Because its already installed for devices running windows and the code is easily viewable.